What is the "Guess the Score" Contest?

 Sometimes a network or computer problem can keep the thread from getting

 closed on time.
 RoboDoug will disqualify any guesses after game time.
+Except his.
+He always guesses when he closes the game, no matter what.

 Can I make multiple guesses?